How to Write Effective Email Subject Lines

 Great subject lines are almost exclusively simple and concise, taking no more than 50 characters.
 It’s basically a one-line call to action that should inspire users to check out the entire message.

-Content creators at Superior Papers claim that simplicity is the key to writing a compelling headline: “Most users check email on their mobile phones, so you must consider the problem of user interface.
+Content creators at Bid for Writing claim that simplicity is the key to writing a compelling headline: “Most users check email on their mobile phones, so you must consider the problem of user interface.
 Shorter statements allow every recipient to see the subject line, thus increasing the total open rate.”

 2. Remember email segmentation